 Eunice football wins state championship

-EUNICE – It took a few tries, but it’s finally been done.
+EUNICE – It took a third straight appearance, but the Eunice football team finally did it.

 Capitan finished the season 11-2, with both losses coming to Eunice.

-“It’s just a feeling that a lot of people don’t get to have,” said junior running back Juan Sosa, who finished with two touchdowns.
+“It’s just a feeling that a lot of people don’t get to have,” said junior running back Juan Sosa, who finished the win with two touchdowns.
 “Our main thing (this year) was finish, and finish.
-Everyday at practice, we’d finish and finish.
+Everyday at practice, we’d finish, and finish.
 We knew what (Capitan was) going to do, adjusted, and got success.”

 “We all think it’s great,” added junior lineman Logan Gaskins.
-“We’d been to the state championship twice in a row, and, you know, third year’s a charm man.
-We finally won it.”
+“We’d been to the state championship twice in a row, and, you know, third year’s a charm.”

 The state championship win is the school’s 13th all time, but this year’s squad joins a more exclusive club by finishing the season with a 13-0 record.
 That makes the 2017 Cardinals just the third group in program history (1957, 1958) to finish the year undefeated, and also gives them the most wins in a single season after those other two teams went 10-0.